Mature Masculine

 Balance: Confidence & Humility

 Confidence without humility becomes arrogance.
 The Hustler (active shadow) overreaches.
 He doesn't listen.
 He pushes forward regardless of feedback, mistaking arrogance for leadership.
-When he ignores wisdom, he leads the group astray.
+He ignores wisdom and leads the group astray.

 Humility without confidence becomes passivity.
 The Chump (passive shadow) defers when leadership is needed.
 He doubts his capacity and backs down when others need him to step up.
 Both extremes leave the group vulnerable and directionless.